nicklockwood/AsyncImageView/README.md

 	- (void)removeImageForURL:(NSURL *)URL;

 This removes a stored image from the cache.
-If an image for that URL was not in the cache, this does nothing.
+If an image for that URL was not already in the cache, this does nothing.
 This method does not check to see if any views are retaining the image, so removing an image and then subsequently re-loading it may result in duplicate copies of the image in memory.

 	- (void)clearCache;

 This method clears the cache and is called automatically when a low memory warning occurs.
-The method does not merely remove all the cached images, it checks to see which ones are in use and only only removes images that are not currently being retained by other objects.
+The method does not merely remove all the cached images, it checks to see which ones are in use and only removes images that are not currently being retained by other objects.
 This avoids duplicate copies of images building up if there are frequent low-memory warnings.

 AsyncImageLoader notifications